PaperMC/PaperDocs/source/server/configuration.rst

       hidden blocks with stone and 2 is to replace all blocks with random block data.

-* chunk-edge-mode
-    - **default**: 3
-    - **description**: Sets how the engine handles chunk edges.
-Where 1 is not to obfuscate the edges of chunks with unloaded neighbors, 2 is to not send the chunk until its neighbors are present (similar to a x-1 view distance), and 3 is to load the neighbor so it can properly obfuscate the current edge (similar to an x+1 view distance).

 * max-chunk-section-index
     - **default**: 3
     - **description**: Controls to what Y value (height) the engine should